calypso-lang/calypso/libs/calypso_filety/ccff.md

 ### File Header (`CCFF`)

-Offsets are from the start of the container file, minus the 3 magic bytes.
+Offsets are from the start of the `CCFF`.

 | Offset (bytes) |    Size (bytes)     |     Name     |         Type          | Description                                                  |
 | :------------: | :-----------------: | :----------: | :-------------------: | :----------------------------------------------------------- |